tbkazakova/DataAnalysis2025-theorling/hw/hw2_files_re.md

 [Picture: Montmorency]
 ```

-Remove all such references to pictures from the text and save it to the file `no_pictures.txt`.
+Remove all such references to pictures from the text and save the remaining text to `no_pictures.txt` file.

 Tip: use regular expressions.